madisonbullard/sst-zero-template/README.md

 - This app uses [Zero](https://zero.rocicorp.dev/) to manage data access.
 Zero talks to an upstream Postgres database, which is managed by Drizzle.
 - Upon running `pnpm dev`, you'll see a tab in the SST multiplexer that says `Zero`.
 Click on it to open a shell into the Zero server container.
 - You will likely see that the server ran into a connection error.
 Idk why, but restarting the process by highlighting the `Zero` tab and pressing `Enter` will fix it.
-- Next, you might see an error that the `bet_log` or `bet_log_cvr` db hasn't been created.
-In this case, you need to seed the DB by running `pnpm --filter scripts db:seed`
+- Next, you will see an error that one of the three DBs hasn't been created.
+You need to seed the DB by running `pnpm --filter scripts db:seed`
 - Create the initial Drizzle schema migration by running `pnpm --filter core generate`
-- Now that you've created the DB, you need to run Drizzle migrations.
+- Now that you've created the DB and the migration, you need to run the migration.
 Run `pnpm --filter core migrate` to apply the migrations.
 - You might have to restart `pnpm dev` after this to get the Zero server to connect to the DB.
 - If you see an error from Zero about EADDRINUSE, you might need to manually kill the running process.
 Zero is in alpha and has some rough edges...
   - On mac: